Posts Tagged Catholic Women’s Suffrage Society

 However, there are no further details of the design of this ‘blue, white and gold banner’.
 It might be thought that the ‘Joan of Arc’ banner held in the Women’s Library@LSE fitted the bill – its colouring and subject matter certainly do – but this was created, by the Artists’ Suffrage League, in 1908, three years before the founding of the CWSS.

-The question is – is the banner in the photo below that worked by Beatrice Gadsby or is it one, representing Joan of Arc, that is known to have been designed by Edith Craig and presented to the CWSS by Christopher St John.
+In my opinion, the banner that was carried in the Walsingham Pilgrimage is more likely to be that in the photo below.
+I think it is the one, representing Joan of Arc, that is known to have been designed by Edith Craig and presented to the CWSS by Christopher St John.